What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 Sometimes they are right, but most of the times, they are just emotionally attached to a bad purchase.

 The result?
-Many investors will:
+These investors will:

 pause